 Some people simply will not even consider nonstick cookware.
 If you're one of those folks, or if you just prefer to cook like the professionals do, you'll want to explore your stainless steel cookware options.
-For cookware with a natural nonstick surface -- assuming you have the patience for seasoning and the muscles for wrangling it -- cast iron cookware is a great choice with superb results.
+For cookware with a natural stick-resistant surface -- assuming you have the patience for seasoning it, and the muscles for wrangling it -- cast iron cookware is also a great choice.

-However, most home cooks prefer the convenience of nonstick pans because food doesn't stick, making it easier to prepare food and then to clean up the mess afterward.
-The main drawback with nonstick cookware is that it can scratch or the coating can otherwise wear off over time.
+However, most home cooks prefer the convenience of nonstick pans because they make it easier to prepare food, especially delicate items that tend to fall apart like eggs or fish, and then to clean up the mess afterward.
+The main drawback with nonstick cookware is that the coating can scratch or otherwise wear off over time.
 If that happens, the safest option is to replace it.
 The good news is that there are plenty of affordable choices that make replacing a set every few years or so no big deal.

 Users are less than united on the issues of durability, however.
-While a number of reviewers praise how well the cookware stands up over the long haul, we also saw several complaints that the nonstick finish began to wear off within a few months.
+Although the Simply Calphalon pans are made from anodized aluminum, which owners say holds up well over the long haul, we also saw several complaints that the nonstick finish begins to wear off within a few months.
 The exterior surface is also easily scratched, some say, requiring extra-careful handling to keep pots looking good.
 A few people note that they put these pans in the dishwasher, which is a no-no, and that helps to explain some of the reported durability issues.